 Managing your puppy through adolescence

-Adolescence marks the change from being a juvenile to becoming an adult.
-In dogs, it can start anytime between six and 12 months and can end between 18 and 24 months.
+Adolescence marks the change from being a puppy to becoming an adult.
+In dogs, it can start any time between six and 12 months and can end between 18 and 24 months.
 During this time, there are dramatic hormonal changes and a reorganisation of the brain.

 Do dogs go through a rebellious stage?

 These hormonal changes can make adolescent dogs appear less obedient.
 However, what's really happening is that they're increasingly motivated to explore, interact and run.
 They also have a greater need to interact with their environment and the people in it.

 Just like human teenagers, adolescent dogs have the energy and motivation to do more.
 More exploration, more play, more interaction with their friends (humans and non-humans!), but they lack the necessary knowledge and experience to think about and manage their actions and reactions.

 Teenage dogs are a lot more energetic and interactive.
 They can easily find themselves in conflict when they're asked to stop doing something, or simply to calm down.
 It even happens in situations when they used to be 'obedient' and responded instantly.

 This kind of change is often interpreted by owners as the dog being stubborn or trying to assert their dominance.
 Instead, it's their dog finding it difficult to control their impulses.

 Some dogs, depending on their temperament (or personality), may become frustrated when they can't get what they want.
 Because this is a negative emotion, it can trigger negatively motivated behaviours.
 This includes excessive barking and annoying behaviours like jumping up, scratching, nipping, biting the lead and even aggression.